How to Build Your Killer Admissions Team

 What You Should Take Away

-The college process can be stressful and daunting, but bringing in as many people as are willing who know what they’re doing can be extremely helpful.
+The college process can be stressful and daunting, but bringing in as many people as possible who know what they’re doing can be extremely helpful.
 In addition to the people we’ve mentioned, try talking to older friends or other people you know who have been through the admissions process.
-They are likely to have useful advice and tips for not only the process itself, but also managing your stress and taking care of yourself throughout.
+They are likely to have useful advice and tips for not only the process itself, but also managing your stress and taking care of yourself.